smwolfskill/MyGithub/README.md

 If [`login.txt`](app/src/main/resources/login.txt) is invalid, unchanged or deleted, the app will load the default profile (smwolfskill) and display a popup message on startup.
-All GitHub navigation functionality will still be present, albeit with a smaller allowance of API requests per hour.
+All GitHub navigation and search functionality will still be present, albeit with a smaller allowance of API requests per hour.
 Some actions, such as viewing user notifications, are not possible without authentication.